Last updated: 12/10/2020

 Decide on what movie you'll watch next.
 Plan a holiday dinner menu.
 Rate your favorite Pantone Color of the Year.
 This drag-and-drop template takes decision-making beyond your workday.

 Whether the event is a wedding or a virtual magic show, it’s nice to know who (and how many) plan to show up.
-Compile your attendee list with this drag-and-drop template.
+Compile your attendee list with this table-button combo.
+Or try this template.

 Whether you're building a rolodex or curating a playlist, add a consistently formatted row to your table with a single button click.